Rapha01/pushmio-web/README.md

 # pushmio
-A personal push notification manager using Node.js and Serviceworkers.
+A personal push notification manager for social media using Node.js and Serviceworkers.